kdakan/React-React-Router-and-Redux/README.md

 # Tutorial on React, React Router, and Redux
 This is an extensive tutorial on React v.16, React Router v.4, and Redux.
 This can also serve as a mini-reference.
 This tutorial will take you from beginner level to intermediate/advanced level and covers enough breadth and depth to get you going with most of your projects.

-In the final section, we will be building an app which demonstrates most of the concepts.
-This app allows the user to register, login, search, list, add, edit, delete authors and courses.
-It has a small backend running on node and express.js.
-You can find the source code inside this repo.
+In the final section [18.
+Hands on project - CRUD app](#18-hands-on-project---crud-app), we will be building an app which demonstrates most of the concepts.

 Before beginning, make sure you have some knowledge of ES6.
 I also have a tutorial on ES6 [here](https://kdakan.github.io/ES6-Tutorial).